 CSGUK was formed in April 2012, although it was originally called the 'M25 Customer Services Group' because it was affiliated with the M25 Consortium of Academic Libraries (a group representing member Libraries across the South East).
 In the summer of 2014 the group was renamed CSGUK and it became independent and national.
 The group aligned with the M25 Consortium because they shared the aim of collaborating within academic Libraries to improve services.
 While CSGUK still shares this aim with the M25 Consortium it now works with Libraries across the UK.

 CSGUK is not a formal membership organisation but a group supporting professional development, collaboration and knowledge sharing amongst colleagues providing customer services within Libraries.
 However, it does have a formal structure for delivering its resources, news and events.
-There is a steering group and four task groups.
+There is a steering group and two task groups.

 Steering group membership

 Vice-chair & Treasurer: Nuala McLaren, Goldsmiths, University of London